Aliases for PRKAA2 Gene

 GeneCards Summary for PRKAA2 Gene

-PRKAA2 (Protein Kinase, AMP-Activated, Alpha 2 Catalytic Subunit) is a Protein Coding gene.
-Diseases associated with PRKAA2 include wolff-parkinson-white syndrome and ischemia.
-Among its related pathways are PI3K-Akt signaling pathway and Signaling by GPCR.
-GO annotations related to this gene include chromatin binding and protein kinase activity.
-An important paralog of this gene is NUAK1.
+PRKAA2 (Protein Kinase AMP-Activated Catalytic Subunit Alpha 2) is a Protein Coding gene.
+Diseases associated with PRKAA2 include Peutz-Jeghers Syndrome and Ischemia.
+Among its related pathways are Apelin signaling pathway and Corticotropin-releasing hormone signaling pathway.
+Gene Ontology (GO) annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
+An important paralog of this gene is PRKAA1.

 UniProtKB/Swiss-Prot Summary for PRKAA2 Gene